AdobeDocs/experience-manager-screens.en/help/user-guide/configure-screens-replication.md

 ## Objective {#objective}

-The Screens Replication Agent is responsible for bringing commands data such as, *user*, *password*, *rebootSchedule*, *maxNumberOfLogFilesToKeep*, and many more such values from publish to author.
-It is essential to configure this so that the author can show the device ping.
+The Screens Replication Agent is responsible for bringing commands data such as *user*, *password*, *rebootSchedule*, *maxNumberOfLogFilesToKeep*, and many more such values from publish to author.
+It is essential to configure this agent so that the author can show the device ping.

 >[!NOTE]
 >To learn more about Screens Replication Agents, see [Screens Replication Agents and Commands](https://experienceleague.adobe.com/en/docs/experience-manager-screens/user-guide/administering/author-publish/author-publish-architecture-overview#screens-replication-agents-and-commands).